Template workspace

 Template workspaces use a predefined template to generate the workspace view.
 The name of the workspace is generated using the Workspace Name Format field.
 Use template workspaces when working with Matrix builds.

-1. Workspace behaviour: select Template (view generated for each node) from the dropdown list.
+- In Workspace behaviour, ensure that Template (view generated for each node) is selected.

-3. Template workspace: specify an existing Perforce workspace that will be used to create or update the Jenkins build workspace.
-If you are connected to a P4 Server, workspaces will be auto suggested as you type.
+- In Template workspace: select an existing Perforce workspace that will be used to create or update the Jenkins build workspace.
+If you are connected to a P4 Server, existing workspaces will be auto suggested as you type.

 Pipeline: